NREL/sup3r/examples/sup3rwind/README.rst

 Sup3rWind Data Access
 ===================

-The Sup3rWind data is publicly available in a public AWS S3 bucket.
+The Sup3rWind data and models are publicly available in a public AWS S3 bucket.
 The data files can be downloaded directly from there to your local machine or an EC2 instance using the `OEDI data explorer <https://data.openei.org/s3_viewer?bucket=nrel-pds-wtk&prefix=sup3rwind%2F>`_ or the `AWS CLI <https://aws.amazon.com/cli/>`_.
 A word of caution: there's a lot of data here.
 The smallest Sup3rWind file for just a single variable at 2-km 5-minute resolution is 130 GB.

 The Sup3rWind data is also loaded into `HSDS <https://www.hdfgroup.org/solutions/highly-scalable-data-service-hsds/>`_ so that you may stream the data via the `NREL developer API <https://developer.nrel.gov/signup/>`_ or your own HSDS server.
 This is the best option if you're not going to want a full annual dataset.
 See these `rex instructions <https://nrel.github.io/rex/misc/examples.hsds.html>`_ for more details on how to access this data with HSDS and rex.

 Example Sup3rWind Data Usage
 ==========================

 Sup3rWind data can be used in generally the same way as Sup3rCC data, with the condition that Sup3rWind includes only wind data and ancillary variables for modeling wind energy generation.
-Refer to ``/sup3r/examples/sup3rcc/README.rst`` for usage patterns.
+Refer to the Sup3rCC example notebook `here <https://github.com/NREL/sup3r/tree/main/examples/sup3rcc/using_the_data.ipynb>`_ for usage patterns.

 Running Sup3rWind Models
 ======================